 It’s worth pointing out that no less than 54 tracts shifted from being owner-dominated to renter-dominated since 2000 while the number of neighborhoods flipping to owner-dominated is significantly lower.
 The most prominent area to add more renters than owners is the northern part of Philly, covering some populous neighborhoods like Fishtown, Kensington, Harrowgate, Fairhill and West Kensington.

 Having caught up with demand, the Philadelphia real estate market is a haven for Millennials and Baby Boomers attracted by the lure of jobs that the city has to offer.
-Taking this into consideration, it’s easy to see why rent prices here have followed a fast-ascending trend, with rents increasing by 4% this last year alone.
+Taking this into consideration, it’s easy to see why rent prices here have followed a fast-ascending trend, with rents increasing by 2% compared to last year.